 Jodi Walker, MA, CCC-SLP, COM, CYT

-Jodi is a speech-language pathologist and certified orofacial myologist with 25 years of experience working with children and adults.
-She is certified yoga instructor.
+Jodi is a neurodivergent speech-language pathologist and certified orofacial myologist with 29 years of experience working with children and adults.
+She is a certified yoga instructor.
+Jodi is the primary oro-facial myologist for Dr. Kevin Boyd, DDS.
 Jodi specializes in the following areas:

 Cessation of thumb sucking and other oral habits

 Breathing reeducation via Buteyko breathing program

 Nature-based treatment with an emphasis on joy